![]() |

 ) |

-Can only be used with an event received as a timeout for a periodic ring, i.e. EM_EVENT_TYPE_TIMER_IND only.
+Can only be used with an event received as a timeout event for a periodic ring, i.e. for events of type 'EM_EVENT_TYPE_TIMER_IND' only.
 Other event types will return NULL.

 event | Event received as timeout | |